-I receive a lot of questions from new elementary teachers about how to create a classroom calendar bulletin board wall: Is it worth it to buy a calendar pocket chart?
-How much should I spend?
-How do I make my own DIY calendar?
-What are things I should be thinking about when setting up my calendar area?
-Where do I even begin with creating a calendar wall?
-It can feel very overwhelming to figure out where to start when you first get your classroom.
+I receive a lot of questions from new elementary teachers looking for classroom calendar ideas.
+They ask about what to include in their calendar area, what resources they should scoop up, what to consider when selecting a location in their classroom for their calendar time, and much more.
+It can feel overwhelming to figure out where to start when you first get your classroom.
 As a result, I decided to write this blog post to guide 1st, 2nd, 3rd, 4th, and 5th grade teachers step-by-step towards achieving a fully optimized classroom calendar area.
-This post is packed with tips, ideas, and recommendations to support you in getting the classroom of your dreams.
-Let’s dive right into it!
+This post is packed with tips, ideas, and recommendations to support you in creating the classroom of your dreams.
+Let’s dive right into these classroom calendar ideas!

-How to Set Up a Classroom Calendar in 10 Easy Steps
+How to Create a Classroom Calendar in 10 Easy Steps

 The Pros and Cons of Purchasing a Classroom Calendar Pocket Chart